 - Hopeless Auditionees: Britta during the debate nominations, Jeff in his Real World audition.

-- I Regret Nothing: Used as Jeff's quote in his political profile.
+- I Regret Nothing: Used as Jeff's quotation in his political profile.

 - Is This Thing Still On?: Pierce's attempt to psych out Vicki is unwittingly caught by the microphone, which is switched on.
 Pierce is not at all bothered by this.